 No matter how dirty the rest of the house may get, try to keep the kitchen clean and all kitchen utensils, cutlery, dishes, towels, and washrags as clean as possible because this is the place where one can most easily be infected through eating contaminated food.
 Scrub the kitchen table well after it has been used.
 Put vegetables away as clean as possible.
-Hygiene is essential in the kitchen for the purpose of keeping the whole family healthy and it is more important fundamentally to have a clean dish towel and a clean washrag for the kitchen than it is to have a clean face towel or body towel for one’s self in the bathroom.
+Hygiene is essential in the kitchen for the purpose of keeping the whole family healthy and it is more important fundamentally to have a clean dish towel and a clean washrag for the kitchen than it is to have a clean face towel or body towel for ones self in the bathroom.

 One of the greatest causes of chronic ill health, as well as acute intestinal and stomach upsets, is stale cooking fat.
 One should be careful when eating in restaurants that the fat being used is not stale; a sensitive nose detects the difference between the odour that comes from a restaurant where the fat is clean and fresh and one where it is stale or they are mixing in stale fat with the fresh supply, which is a very bad

 thing to do.
-One should use up what has been already used to fry or cook something in as quickly as possible and then start on a clean supply of fat or cooking oil, washing out thoroughly the receptacle in which one keeps one’s oil or fat before filling it up with a fresh supply.
+One should use up what has been already used to fry or cook something in as quickly as possible and then start on a clean supply of fat or cooking oil, washing out thoroughly the receptacle in which one keeps ones oil or fat before filling it up with a fresh supply.
 Stale fats place an intolerable burden on the liver and cause a great many ailments of a serious nature, including the production in the body of the wrong kind of cholesterol.
 There is a great deal of talk today about cholesterol and arteriosclerosis, but our bodies constantly use and need cholesterol; eating the wrong kind of foods, one of which can be stale fats, produces the wrong kind of cholesterol which, among other things, is damaging to the arteries.

 In many places calabashes or gourds are available and can be used to great advantage as dishes or containers.
 Wash them with strong soap.
 If they become dirty and rough inside they can be scoured out with ashes or fine sand and a cut lime or lemon, or one may use as an abrasive finely pounded up egg shells.
 Having had a great many of these calabashes, I have found that they are wonderfully useful as a salad dish, a fruit dish, a catch-all for papers, beads or other articles; sometimes they have been carved or decorated, in which case they can be hung on the wall as ornaments.

 Baskets are found in infinite variety everywhere in the world.
-They are cheap and useful receptacles for anything and everything: the baby, the dog, one’s laundry, onions, potatoes, for travelling, for picnics, for the bread or the fruit to be served on the table.
+They are cheap and useful receptacles for anything and everything: the baby, the dog, ones laundry, onions, potatoes, for travelling, for picnics, for the bread or the fruit to be served on the table.
 Personally, any room is not a place fit to live in if it has not got a wastepaper basket, so this is likely to be one of my first purchases anywhere I find myself, even for a few days, providing of course that I am not already travelling with one in my car, which I usually am!
 Wastepaper baskets keep the house cleaner, longer.